-Loan default risk is the risk that NBS is not able to recover loans in full from its borrowers.
-NBS relies on its borrowers to repay their loans and to make interest payments on their due date.
-If NBS experiences loan default from a significant number of borrowers, this will have a negative impact on NBS' financial performance and profitability.
-If this was sufficiently substantial so as to cause the insolvency of NBS, then the value returned to depositors may be less than the amount invested.
-NBS manages loan default risk by adhering to credit approval policies.
-All loan applications are subject to assessment by NBS and once approved in accordance with NBS' Credit Approval Policy, all loans are managed and reviewed on an ongoing basis by NBS.
+Credit risk is the risk that borrowers do not meet their obligations to repay their loans.
+NBS relies on its borrowers to repay the principal and interest on their loans on time.
+If a significant number of borrowers do not do this, this could mean that NBS may not have enough funds to repay investors.
+NBS manages credit risk by adhering to credit approval policies.
+All loan applications are assessed in accordance with NBS' credit risk programme.
+NBS' credit risk programme consists of key policies, manuals and procedures that assist NBS to manage credit risk.
 Loans are made within prudent loan-to-value and repayment-to-income ratios.